mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This section lists all the RTCP packet types and RTP header extensions that were considered in the analysis described in {{rtcp-mapping}}.

+Each subsection in {{rtcp-analysis}} corresponds to an IANA registry, and includes a reference pointing to that registry.

 Several but not all of these control packets and their attributes can be mapped from QUIC, as described in {{transport-layer-feedback}}. *Mappable from QUIC* has one of four values: *yes*, *partly*, *QUIC extension needed*, and *no*.